 Spanish law does not establish any settlement procedure for cartel cases.
 Nevertheless, it is important to take into consideration that, in some cases, the CNC has granted significant (up to 15 per cent) reductions to undertakings that did not benefit from the leniency programme.
-This has occurred based on the mitigating circumstances of undertakings that admitted their participation in a cartel in their response to the statement of objections,32 and even in cases in which the CNC concluded that the undertaking had not complied with its collaboration obligations under the leniency programme.33
+This has occurred based on the mitigating circumstances of undertakings that admitted their participation in a cartel in their response to the statement of objections, and even in cases in which the CNC concluded that the undertaking had not complied with its collaboration obligations under the leniency programme.
+The CNMC has announced its intention to introduce a settlement procedure in line with the one applied at EU level in order to be able to apply significant reductions to the fines imposed on companies that cooperate and do not contest the existence of an infringement.

-Finally, since 22 October 2015,34 natural and legal persons sanctioned for serious infringements that distort competition can be banned from contracting with public bodies for up to three years.
+Finally, since 22 October 2015, natural and legal persons sanctioned for serious infringements that distort competition can be banned from contracting with public bodies for up to three years.
 This prohibition can be applied in addition to the penalties set out in the Competition Act.
 For the prohibition to be effective, the sanctioning decision must be final.
-A prohibition has not yet been imposed.
+No prohibitions have yet been imposed.